Cagiva Mito: SP525

 In 2005, at the EICMA motorcycle show, Cagiva launched a limited production tuned competition version of the Mito known as the SP525.
 This is something of a homage to the Cagiva GP500 (C594) racing bike.
 Front and rear fairings were modified to look more like the C594, eight-spoke forged aluminium wheels were added, while speedometer, lights and mirrors were removed to reduce the overall weight.
-The bike is not road-legal.
+The bike produces greater than 39 hp at the crank, and is not road-legal.

 For 2008, Cagiva added the Mito SP525 road bike (not to be confused with the racing SP525 above) alongside the Mito Evo II.
 In terms of looks, the new bike inherits some stylistic traits from the competition SP525, essentially similar front and rear fairings.

 On a technical level, the bike retains much the same rolling chassis as the Evo and the engine is still a 125 cc two-stroke, but has had several changes, notably a new Electronic Carburetion System (developed in conjunction with Dell'Orto) governing both fuel-air, oil-mix and ignition, allowing it to pass tougher Euro 3 emissions regulations.